arananet/clockpatch/README.md

 **Interesting discovery: if you have installed *PowerUp 2* or another CPU speeder, the wire from *4Y* doesn't go directly to *R222*'s pad but to the PU2 box instead (where the CPU clock is doubled when PU2 is active).
 From there it goes to *R222*'s pad.
 However, with the *CT60(e)* this seems to break things, perhaps because of the wire length.
 Removing this detour not only made the CT60e boot straight away (before I had to boot into 030 mode first) but also solved a [mysterious overheating problem](http://www.atari-forum.com/viewtopic.php?f=97&t=31461) of the 74F04.**

 ### Variant 1.3 (author: Atari Corp.?)
-JoyAIP says this is supposed to be in all Falcons rev. D/C manufactured after Dec 1, 1993 (what sounds rather strange as Atari hadn't manufactured any Falcons after September or so, perhaps C-Lab MK I Falcons? -- I did see such variant in an MK I from 09/1993).
+Chips'n Chips says this is supposed to be in all Falcons rev. D/C manufactured after Dec 1, 1993 (what sounds rather strange as Atari hadn't manufactured any Falcons after September or so, perhaps C-Lab MK I Falcons? -- I did see such variant in an MK I from 09/1993).

 ![Image of Clockpatch-1.3](Clockpatch-1.3.svg)